nils-mathieu/piscine-rust/STORY.md

 "You don't even know if it's true!"

 "You did not come here just to tell me that, did you?"
 Cedric was losing patience.
-He had not a single millisecond to loose, and Kevin, this idiot, was still talking nonsense.
+He had not a single millisecond to loose, and Kevin, was still talking nonsense.

 He did not respond.